ctlab/mwcsr/README.md

 ## Running Virgo heuristics without CPLEX

-In case CPLEX is not available, Virgo solver can be run in heuristic mode.
+In case CPLEX is not available, Virgo solver can be run in the heuristic mode.
 Just set `cplex_dir` parameter to `NULL`:

 ``` r